GabeScott/standard-works-vault/General Conference/1989 April - Go For It!.md

 At a regional conference, almost twelve thousand members filled the Estadio del Ejercito, the local soccer stadium.
 The sun bathed with its rays the large gathering, while the Spirit of the Lord filled every heart.
 This was a day of thanksgiving, marking the forty-second anniversary of the arrival of the first missionaries to that land.
 John Forres O’Donnal spoke to the vast throng.
 He it was who, in 1946, stood alone as the only member of the Church in that nation.
 Personally importuning then President George Albert Smith, Brother O’Donnal facilitated the entry of the first missionaries.
 His wife, Carmen Galvez de O’Donnal, became the first convert and was baptized on November 13, 1948.
 This day of conference, as throughout the years of their marriage, she sat by her husband’s side.

 While President O’Donnal spoke, my thoughts drifted back to the many missionaries who had come to this land and the hardships they endured, the sacrifices they made, and the lives they blessed.
 The experience of one describes the devotion of all.
-While I have, on a previous occasion, mentioned the experience of this missionary, following my recent visit to Guatemala, I felt impressed to share it with you once again.
+While I have, on a previous occasion, mentioned the experience of this missionary, following my recent visit to Guatemala I felt impressed to share it with you once again.

 While serving in Guatemala as a missionary for The Church of Jesus Christ of Latter-day Saints, Randall Ellsworth survived a devastating earthquake, which hurled a beam down on his back, paralyzing his legs and severely damaging his kidneys.
 He was the only American injured in the quake, which claimed the lives of some eighteen thousand persons.